GBK (character encoding): History

 In 1993, the Unicode 1.1 standard was released, including 20,902 characters used in mainland China, Taiwan, Japan and Korea.
 Following this, China released GB 13000.1-93, the Guobiao standard equivalent of Unicode 1.1.

 The GBK character set was defined in 1993 as an extension of GB 2312-80, while also including the characters of GB 13000.1-93 through the unused codepoints available in GB 2312.
 Hence GBK is backward compatible with GB 2312.
+GBK was defined in a normative annex to GB 13000.1-93.

 Microsoft implemented GBK in Windows 95 and Windows NT 3.51 as Code Page 936.
 While GBK was never an official standard, widespread usage of Windows 95 led to GBK becoming the de facto standard.
 While GBK included all the Chinese characters defined in Unicode 1.1 and GB 13000.1-93, these standards used different code tables.
 The primary reason for its existence was simply to bridge the gap between GB 2312-80 and GB 13000.1-93.

 In 1995, China National Information Technology Standardization Technical Committee set down the Chinese Internal Code Extension Specification (汉字内码扩展规范 (GBK) (Hànzì Nèimǎ Kuòzhǎn Guīfàn (GBK))), Version 1.0, known as GBK 1.0, which is a slight extension of Codepage 936.
 The newly added 95 characters were not found in GB 13000.1-1993, and were provisionally assigned Unicode PUA code points.

 Microsoft later added the euro sign to Code page 936 and assigned the code 0x80 to it.
 This is not a valid code point in GBK 1.0.

 In 2000, the GB 18030-2000 standard was released, superseding yet maintaining compatibility with GBK 1.0.
 It increased the number of definitions of Chinese characters and extended the number of possible characters through the implementation of four-byte character spaces.
 The subset of GB 18030 consisting of one-byte and two-byte characters is sometimes also referred to as GBK.
 Mapping to Unicode has been slightly changed, though, as some characters are now defined in Unicode.
 In the most up-to-date form of the standard, GB 18030-2005, only 24 characters are still mapped to Unicode PUA (see GB 18030#PUA.)

 In 2002, GBK was registered as an IANA charset; the registration uses code page 936 mapping as well as CP936/MS936 aliases, but refers to GBK 1.0 specification.
 W3C's technical recommendation published in 2015 defines a GBK encoder as a GB 18030 encoder with a single-byte euro sign and without four-byte sequences (while W3C's GBK decoder specification has no such limitation, decodes as GB 18030, i.e. with same range of letters as all of Unicode).